jmydde/jamesm.blog/content/general/favourite-computers.md

 ## Sinclair ZX Spectrum 48k (1982)
 The [Spectrum 48k](https://en.wikipedia.org/wiki/ZX_Spectrum) was my very first home computer and therefore was very special to me.
 It had a unique rubber keyboard.
 I used to spend hours on it writing BASIC programs & playing games.

+I spent so long on the Spectrum one of my sisters suggested I should go to computing college which was absolutely the right decision for me, I never looked back.

 {{< figure src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/33/ZXSpectrum48k.jpg/1920px-ZXSpectrum48k.jpg" title="ZX Spectrum 48k" height=250 width=250 >}}

 ### Peripherals